-- The US and Mexico have agreed to extend restrictions on non-essential travel by land across their shared border until 21 October.
-Cross-border trade and regular commuters will not be blocked. - There is no quarantine for arriving travellers. - Visa services at certain Mexican consulates have recommenced, depending on local conditions.
+The US and Mexico have agreed to extend restrictions on non-essential travel by land across their shared border until 21 December.

+- There is no quarantine for arriving travellers. - Visa services at certain Mexican consulates have recommenced, depending on local conditions.